Full Body Workouts

 • Rest: 45 seconds between sets

-• Modification: Single-leg glute bridge for more challenge.
+• Modification: Single-leg glute bridges for harder; hold a pillow for easier.

 • Sets: 3